List of games based on Conan the Barbarian: Conan (2004)

 Conan (2004) is a third-person perspective action adventure developed by Cauldron Software and published by TDK in 2004, "Conan - The Dark Axe" was a lengthy tale that saw Conan visit and fight in nearly all parts of the Hyborian world.
-The game was based primarily on R. E. Howard's stories but also paid homage to John Milius's movie, as well as to some of the Conan tales written by Lin Carter and Lion Sprague de Camp.
+The game was based primarily on R. E. Howard's stories but also paid homage to John Milius's movie, as well as to some of the Conan tales written by Lin Carter and Lyon Sprague de Camp.

 Conan (2007)

 For the Xbox 360 and Sony PlayStation 3.
 It was released in the US on October 23, 2007.
 Conan (2007) is a single player, third-person perspective videogame.
 The game combines a range of traditional video game challenges with a focus on particularly brutal game-play featuring decapitations and dismemberment.
 The game also features the voice-acting of Ron Perlman as Conan.

 Age of Conan: Unchained

 Age of Conan: Unchained is an MMORPG created by Funcom.
 In addition to typical MMO gameplay, it features PvP siege gameplay where players build and attack each other's cities.